JattKisaan/campd-visualizer/README.md

 delete the `campd_visualizer/data/emissions_parquet_year_temp` directory which has the unoptimized tiny files.
 This will get you some disk space back.

+# Running SQL Queries on the Parquet Dataset

+I have a included a `python` and `R` script that show you how to issue an `SQL` query to the parquet dataset.
+They are located here, and you can tinker with them if you like:

+    campd_visualizer/scripts/duckquery.py
+    campd_visualizer/scripts/duckquery.R

 # Visualize the Data

 With the dataset built, you can navigate to